Evankhell0/sbd/README.md

 # SBD
 Skyblock Dungeon Mod made with ChatTriggers.
+Created by DUNGEONSDUNGEONS.

 ## Installation
 Run the command `/ct import sbd` ingame.
 Requires ChatTriggers to be installed.